Flexiana/framework/doc/decisions/0002-database-basic-architecture.md

 - [Positive] Framework is more aligned with its goals
 - [Positive] Framework already have a `SQL` layer to be used
+- [Negative] Choosing to wrap underlying libraries adds the work to keep our library in sync with new features they release
 - [Negative] We were not able to use `integrant` as desired in the beginning because it violates the first rationale.
 - [Negative] We were not able to use `duct` as desired because it